 The Self Help Group-Bank Linkage Programme (SBLP) was started in 1992 at the initiative of NABARD.
 The basic idea of the SBLP is to link the unorganized sector of our population to the formal banking sector.
-Typically this segment of population is from the lower income that used to meet its financial needs through limited informal sources such as money lenders, traders, family and friends etc. So it was a major effort of the Government to provide banking services to the weaker and unorganised population that lacks access to formal banking.
+Typically this segment of the population is from the lower-income that used to meet its financial needs through limited informal sources such as money lenders, traders, family, and friends, etc. So it was a major effort of the Government to provide banking services to the weaker and unorganized population that lacks access to formal banking.

 SHG Bank linkage programme:

 Banks are encouraged to embrace the concept of Total Financial Inclusion and all scheduled commercial banks asked to follow the example set by some public sector banks and meet the entire credit requirements of SHG members, namely, (a) income generation activities, (b) social needs like housing, education, marriage, etc. and (c) debt swapping”.
 Linking of SHGs with banks has thus been emphasized in the Monetary Policy Statements of Reserve Bank of India and Union Budget announcements from time to time and various guidelines have been issued to banks in this regard.

 Under Simplified norms for Self Help Groups (SHGs) mention that Customer Due Diligence (CDD) of all the members of SHG as mentioned in the Know Your Customer (KYC) Direction, 2016 shall not be required while opening the savings bank account of the SHG.
 CDD of all the office bearers shall suffice.
 No separate CDD of the members or office bearers shall be necessary at the time of credit linking of SHGs.

 Lending to SHGs: